 Three goals in which the player from Navarra intervenes take down Espanyol and bring back the optimism to San Mamés

 It was the perfect night.
 A 3-0 thrashing over Espanyol that manages to break the bad streak, bringing the optimism and faith back to San Mamés.
-Muniain, who scored a brace and was involved in the third goal, the hosts’ own goal, led Athletic to a victory that places the side three points from Europe, position that is now occupied by Real Sociedad.
+Muniain, who scored a brace and was involved in the third goal, the hosts’ own goal, led Athletic to a victory that places the side three points from Europe, a position that is now occupied by Real Sociedad.

 The lions were very focused from the very moment they entered the pitch.
 By the 16th minute, they were already 2-0 ahead thanks to a brace from Muniain.
 The first goal arrived when Captain Raúl García was quick to send a tight ball into the net after a nice play.